 - 3.6 Map 3 shows key elements of the Plan, including housing and allocations sites.
-Key zones are highlighted on the Map, showing the extent of the 15km zone of influence for recreation and Cannock Chase SAC. - 3.7 The screening for likely significant effects within Table 3 below provides the screening assessment.
-The screening covers the whole plan.
+Key zones are highlighted on the Map, showing the extent of the 15km zone of influence for recreation and Cannock Chase SAC. - 3.7 The screening for likely significant effects is set out in Appendix 3 and provides the complete screening assessment of the whole plan.
 Where risks are highlighted and there is a possibility of significant effects on European sites, further and more detailed appropriate assessment is required.
-Inevitably there will be precaution in screening elements of the plan, as the purpose of screening for likely significant effects is to identify where there is either no possibility of an effect, or where there are uncertainties.
-This is the preferred options version of the Plan and the policy wording for many of the policies is still to be drafted, with the Plan setting the 'direction of travel'.
-These policies are shaded in the table and the screening is undertaken based on the direction of travel with further checks or considerations at this stage being flagged in the comments column. - 3.8 Below the screening table, Table 4 summarises the distances from each of the allocation sites to each of the European sites.
+Inevitably there will be precaution in screening elements of the plan, as the purpose of screening for likely significant effects is to identify where there is either no possibility of an effect, or where there are uncertainties. - 3.8 Appendix 4 further summarises the distances from each of the allocation sites to each of the European sites.
 This gives further context.